wp-plugins/participants-database/readme.txt

 == Changelog ==

+= 1.2.8.1 =
+* fixed bug where image files are not saved with record in some cases

 = 1.2.8 =
 * fixed bug with some databases not getting updated
 * added setting for display text on record form